c-salhab/c-salhab/README.md

 </h3>

 <h2 align="center">
-I'm a Network Security Engineering Apprentice at Murex -Paris 💻
+I'm an Automation Engineering Apprentice at Murex -Paris 💻
 </h2>

 I really enjoy the data aspect, also appreciate the automation components, programming, and system design 📊.